This tweet at the beginning of March from Jezza Vine ‘started a conversation’, as high profile media types like to say.

 One final possibility.
 Suppose we say that it’s ‘cheating’ that’s the problem – that it’s cyclists flouting the rules and getting away with it that people find unacceptable (see p.
 16 of this Dept of Transport paper from 2002 on the commonness of this perception).
 Well, first of all, it’s not at all clear (as we saw) that any rules are being flouted here.
 Secondly, cheating implies that someone is getting an unfair advantage – but again, no-one is being disadvantaged here.
 To reiterate, there’s no harm or inconvenience involved.
 Vine continuing on his way as he did had literally no objective consequences for anyone else.

 So what other possibilities remain for understanding why those 8000 people had such a problem with Vine’s actions?
 Well, for some of them the unacceptable thing might not be the behaviour, but something about cycling itself.
-Given my background and the kind of work I do, what the stubbornness of so many replies to Vine brings to mind for me is above all Mary Douglas’s argument in her 1966 book Purity and Danger, regarding how humans tend to view things which, in relation to cultural distinctions between good and bad, pure and impure, are just anomalous or ambiguous.
+Given my background and the kind of work I do, what the stubbornness of so many replies to Vine brings to mind for me is above all Mary Douglas’s argument in her 1966 book Purity and Danger, regarding how humans tend to view things which, in relation to cultural distinctions between good and bad, pure and impure, come across as anomalous or ambiguous.
 Such things are a threat to order, to a belief that it is possible to identify a stable and consistent way the world should be.
 I don’t think it’s over-intellectualising things to suggest that cycling is, in cultures like that of the UK, unacceptable for some people because cyclists are really neither one thing nor another.
 Not drivers of vehicles and not pedestrians.
-And when they demonstrate this, as Vine did, it makes a certain subclass of people – those who are very attached to certain kinds of hierarchy – very uncomfortable indeed.
+And when they demonstrate this, as Vine did, it makes a certain subgroup of people – those who are very attached to certain kinds of hierarchy – very uncomfortable indeed.

 That sense of ‘how dare you!!’, where it’s present, goes deep.
 When it surfaces, it does so in a way that wants to make itself respectable (through an appeal to the law, or to morality).
 But what it is, fundamentally, is something more akin to disgust.
 So, as the psychologist and cyclist Ian Walker points out, the desire to call out non-harmful, non-inconvenient, entirely insignificant behaviour like Vine’s is essentially a desire to erase this feeling and soothe an imperilled sense of how the world should be.